paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 }
 ```

-The `done` event indicates that everything went well and all values have been provided through `item` events in the past.
+The `done` event indicates that everything went well and all result has been provided through `items` events in the past.

-If no `item` event was yielded, then the storage doesn't contain a value at the given key.
+If no `items` event was yielded, then the storage doesn't contain a value at the given key.

 No more event will be generated with this `subscription`.